prikmm/Sci-Summarizer/README.md

 # Sci-Summarizer
-A Notebook which can be used for training **T5, Bart, Pegasus, Prophetnet on Summarization Dataset**.
+A Notebook which can be used for training **T5, Bart, Pegasus, Prophetnet on Summarization Dataset** on limited compute resources on Kaggle or Colab.
 This notebook is capable of training large models using either TPU or GPU.

 Kaggle Notebook: https://www.kaggle.com/priyammehta/hf-deepspeed